Pontoon Boat Vinyl Flooring Kits

 - Install your fence risers under each bolt that secures your railing to the deck.

 - Cut the deck seam tape into 8' sections and lay it on top of the aluminum cross members connecting your tubes.
-The deck seam tape seals the joints where your plywood comes together, preventing water from working its way up under your carpet.
+The deck seam tape seals the joints where your plywood comes together, preventing water from working its way up under your vinyl flooring.

 Pontoon Vinyl Flooring Specs